shilad/cartograph/README.md

 pip2.7 install werkzeug
 pip2.7 install marisa-trie
 pip2.7 install TileStache
+pip2.7 install colour
 ```

 You have to revert your Pillow version (Pillow is automatically installed by TileStache) because it doesn't play nice with the tile generation
 ```
 pip2.7 install -I Pillow==2.9.0
 ```
+Troubleshooting:
+- If installing psycopg2 stops with "ld: library not found for -lssl", consult [this] (http://stackoverflow.com/questions/26288042/error-installing-psycopg2-library-not-found-for-lssl).

 #Test the server
 Open a browser window and go to localhost:8080.
 If it says "TileStache bellows hello", congrats!
 Your server is working properly.